codio-templates/onboarding/.guides/content/Manual-Grading-1d37.md

 Note that students will not see their grade yet.
 Please refer to the 'Releasing grades' page for more details on this.

+If you are using auto-graded assessment in the Unit, when the Unit is marked as completed by the student, it will automatically calculate a final grade with a percentage value assigned.
+You can still grade this manually, in which case you will overwrite any auto-assigned grade.

 ## Grading Rubric
 A grading rubric is a grid that explains to the person grading exactly how to grade the assignment.
 Grading rubrics are beyond the scope of this Onboarding Guide but you can [find details in our documentation](https://codio.com/docs/teacher/assess/rubric/).